JeffreyChan0913/optimization/README.md

 #### Monte Carlo configuration
 1.Number of Monte Carlo sample iteration (for each thread): 1000 2.Number of thread: 10
 Number of Monte Carlo sample iteration is how many samples we create to estimate the weight for each data set in each thread.
 The total amount of thread we are using is 10.

+In this test run, we are running a total of 10,000 iterations for each data set to find the best result.

 #### Gradient descent configuration
 1.Gradient descent iteration: 10000